djballowe/Admin-Homepage/README.md

 # Admin-Homepage
-Page for a fake social media site to practice usuing grid and flexbox in HTML and CSS.
+Page for a fake social media site to practice using grid and flexbox in HTML and CSS.